 KEY #8 JOE INVESTED IN HIMSELF AND FOLLOWED THE PLAN

 I’d like to tell you that there’s some magical formula in the Nerd Fitness Academy that gave Joe the power to succeed, but then I’d be lying.

 Here’s the big secret: they’re quality programs with specific workout routines and diet advice presented in a nerdy fashion that happened to resonate with Joe and his philosophy.
 Because he made a financial investment in his well-being, it was an easier decision to say “I should really follow through with this.”

 Personally, I don’t care WHAT plan you follow, as long as you follow something and work towards improving with each workout.

 A better life is waiting for you if you are willing to put in the time necessary to make it happen.
 And yeah, Joe has been busting his butt for 10 months to get these results…but he now has 60 years worth of living to enjoy his new life.
 In the business world I believe they call that a good investment.

 I hope you are as fired up now as I am after reading this article.
 Although I haven’t asked him about it, I’m sure Joe can chime in with answers to any other questions you might have about his tremendous success!

 So, if you have any questions for Joe, leave a comment and we’ll make it happen!

-PS – Obviously, these results aren’t typical – Joe worked his ass off to transform.
+PS – Obviously, these results aren’t typical – Joe worked his ass off to transform, though I’m damn proud he did it following the philosophies we teach in the Nerd Fitness Academy.
 On top of that, we all have different genetics, metabolisms, and lifestyles that can affect how our bodies react to diet and exercise, both positively and negatively….